Onelinerhub/onelinerhub/clickhouse/using-limit-offset-in-queries.md

-# Using limit offset in queries
+# Using LIMIT OFFSET in queries

 ```sql
 SELECT * FROM tbl LIMIT 2 OFFSET 3